-Course title Credits Prerequisite of t Prerequisite of the course (if any) the Lecture Tutorial Practical Analog and Digital Electronic Circuits 4 3 0 1 Introduction to Electrical and Electronics Engineering, Physics, Mathematics-I
+Course title Credits Credit di stribution of the course Prerequisite of the course (if any) Lecture Tutorial Practical Analog and Digital Electronic Circuits 4 3 0 1 Introduction to Electrical and Electronics Engineering, Physics, Mathematics-I

 This course is intended to develop an understanding of small signal amplifier design using linear transistor models; and its analysis at low and high frequencies, including different feedback topologies and oscillators.
 The course also indulges power amplifiers, tuned amplifiers and behavior of noise in an amplifier.